 You can start, change or stop using Centrepay whenever you like.
 Find out more about Centrepay and how you can use it for regular bills and other ongoing expenses.

-A range of concessions are available to all Victorians who are on low incomes or experiencing hardship and need help meeting the cost of living.
+A range of concessions are available to all Victorians on low incomes or experiencing hardship and needing help meeting the cost of living.

 You may be eligible for a State Government funded concession on your water and wastewater account at your primary place of residence if you hold a valid concession card.